 The audio can do with a nice overhaul.
 Some more lines for characters during heists has definitely made its way onto my wish list.
 Worst of all is the online portion which desperately needs a matchmaking option for difficulty, scenario, and same player level as a level 10 is barely ever able to get into a game with a level 70 as I’ve seen dozens of times.
 The low-level player always finds themselves kicked from the game server.
 This really needs to be taken into consideration and actioned upon when the next lot of fixes arrive.
 If they arrive.

-*I originally wrote this article on November 7, 2011, for the now-defunct The Paranoid Gamer.
+*I originally wrote this article in 2011, for the now-defunct The Paranoid Gamer.
 This review is also available on PopGeeks.net*